uncazzy/todoist-dashboard/test/README.md

 The `generate_recurring_tasks.py` script helps create test data for recurring tasks with various patterns and completion rates.

+### ⚠️ Pattern Support Notice

+Not all recurrence patterns are fully supported at this time.
+Most of the basic ones work fine, but there are others which are not yet supported.

 ### Basic Usage

 ```bash